surveysolutions/docs/content/headquarters/accounts/survey-solutions-server-administrator.md

      tasks that can't be performed by HQs.
   1. Collect and analyze user problem reports.
 Attempt to address them to the extent possible.
-Refer the users to the corresponding sections of the manuals.
-Elevate the problems requiring developers' attention to {{< contactformurl label="support" >}}.
+Refer the users to the corresponding sections of the manuals and for non-described situations to the [Survey Solutions users' forum](https://forum.mysurvey.solutions).
   1. Preserve the copies of the uploaded sample files and split-key files.
   1. Periodically download, back up, and securely store the export data.
   1. Promptly respond to the notifications of the network administrator.
   1. Monitor the progress of the survey.
-  1. Monitor and install the updates to the Survey Solutions software.
+  1. Monitor and install the updates to the Survey Solutions software (!).
-  1. Monitor and install updates to other software and OS installed on the server to maintain safe and secure environment.
+  1. Monitor and install updates to other software and OS installed on the server to maintain safe and secure environment(!).

+*(!) requires access to the server's operating system GUI or command line.*

 </details>
 <details>
   <summary>Actions after the end of the survey</summary>

   At the end of your survey you need to secure the collected data, to avoid it being irreversibly lost.
+You may need to repeat the following actions for every workspace (if there are multiple workspaces set up on the server).

   1. Instruct the interviewers to stop conducting interviews, mark them as completed.